 The machine I reviewed was at the high end, with an Intel 10th-gen Ice Lake Core i7-1056G7, 16GB of RAM, a 1TB solid-state drive (SSD) backed by 32GB of Intel Optane memory, and a to-die-for 13.3-inch AMOLED display.
-The price was even more impressive — a cool.
+The price was even more impressive — a cool $1,800 at Best Buy.
 Did HP manage to fix those two primary problems without causing others?

 The new Spectre x360 13 looks like HP used a hacksaw to cut off the top and bottom of the previous version’s display and chassis.
 Seriously, the company took all of those “but just look at those bezels!” comments to heart and did something about them.